Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (2) in Stamford Street Co.
+Additives and processes (2) in Stamford Street Co.
 MSC Seafood Sticks x16 250g

 Flavouring